Work Experience

 "I wonder why."
 Mum smugly said.

 The next day was my final day of work experience and it should have been my final day at the office, but now I'm covering for the Saturday girl who'd abruptly quit and left mum two days to find a replacement, so dress down Friday was now my penultimate day.
 The wispy dress felt so unobtrusive and light.
 Mum said I needn't wear any tights, but also said I could if I wanted to.
 It's hem fell just below the knee and I can't deny how nice it felt.
 Mum also had a new pair of shoes for me; ivory strappy sandals with a lower kitten heel.
-I did my own make-up in palette Mum suggested and she did something 'nice' with my hair which was more or less the same short Elaine Paige style but with a scarf ties in it.
-It looked so girlie but that's the point, and the less like a boy I look the better, I figured.
+I did my own make-up in a palette that Mum suggested and she did something 'nice' with my hair which was more or less the same short Elaine Paige style but with a scarf tied in it.
+I looked so girlie but that's the point.
+The less like a boy I look the better, I figured.

 As usual, Mum parked her car at the back of the agency but we had to walk all the way round to the front so she could open up.
 "How are your shoes?"
 Mum asked as i clicked and clacked over the paving stones.